hms-dbmi/dbmi-fileservice/README.md

 # Examples

 ## Log in
-alter first few lines of hms_saml_login.py and fill with your information.
+* HMS SAML via Auth0 -- alter first few lines of hms_saml_login.py and fill with your information.
 Then run it.
 ```
 $python hms_saml_login.py
 ```